GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 Defining Numerical Methods
 ----------------------------------

-In the **NumericalMethods** XML block, we select  the TPFA finite-volume scheme to discretize the governing equations on the reservoir mesh.
+In the **NumericalMethods** XML block, we select a two-point flux approximation (TPFA) finite-volume scheme to discretize the governing equations on the reservoir mesh.
-This is currently the only numerical scheme that can be used with a flow solver of type **CompositionalMultiphaseFlow**.
+TPFA is currently the only numerical scheme that can be used with a flow solver of type **CompositionalMultiphaseFlow**.
 There is no numerical scheme to specify for the well mesh.